Dobson scores in OT to rally Islanders past Flames, 4-3 - NewsBreak

 Dobson scores in OT to rally Islanders past Flames, 4-3

-Noah Dobson scored a power-play goal 4:02 into overtime and the the New York Islanders rallied for a 4-3 win over the Calgary Flames on Monday night.
+NEW YORK (AP) — Noah Dobson scored a power-play 4:02 into overtime and the the New York Islanders rallied for a 4-3 win over the Calgary Flames on Monday night.

 Sebastian Aho, Anders Lee and Kyle Palmieri also scored as New York came back from a 3-1 deficit in the third period to get is sixth win in seven games.
 Mathew Barzal had three assists and Ilya Sorokin made 43 saves.